WhatsApp Cloud API: All that you need to know

 Some of the limitations of WhatsApp’s Cloud API:

-One major limitation that comes with Cloud WhatsApp API is that it doesn’t come with a platform to leverage the potential of WhatsApp Business messaging.
-Either businesses need to integrate the Cloud APIs into their own systems or go through platforms like Kevit to integrate Cloud APIs.
+One significant drawback of the Cloud WhatsApp API is that it lacks a platform to fully utilize WhatsApp Business messaging.
+Either businesses need to integrate the Cloud APIs into their own systems or go through platforms like Kevit.io to integrate Cloud APIs.

 Integrating WhatsApp Cloud API is now just a call away.
-Schedule a call with us to know more WhatsApp Cloud API and how it can help to drive greater customer experiences.
-We would love to talk with you.
+Schedule a call with us to know more Cloud API and how it can help to drive greater customer experiences.